 China's NGS-based cancer therapy selection market is characterized by rapid changes, including technological and scientific breakthroughs, increasing amounts of data, frequent introductions of new tests, constant emergence of alternative diagnostic methods, and evolving industry standards.
 If we are not able to keep pace with these advances and increased customer expectations as a result of these advances and capture new market opportunities that develop as a result of these advances, our proprietary technologies could be rendered obsolete, our existing products and services and products and services we are developing could be rendered less clinically effective, and our future operations and prospects could suffer.
-To remain competitive, we must continuously upgrade our existing products and services and launch new products and services and further optimize our cancer genomic data ecosystem, to keep pace with these developments.
+To remain competitive, we must continuously upgrade our existing products and services and launch new products and services, to keep pace with these developments.
 We cannot assure you that these efforts will be successful.